ncatlab/nlab-content/pages/6/4/3/0/346/content.md

 This object is often denoted $hom(a,b)$ or $[a,b]$ or similar and often addressed as the _internal [[hom-object]]_ or simply the [[internal hom]].

 A familiar kind of closed categories are [[closed monoidal category|closed monoidal categories]].
-However, there is also a definition of **closed category** that does not require the category to already be monoidal.
+However, there is also a definition of _closed category_ that does not require the category to already be monoidal.
 A monoidal structure $\otimes$, if it exists, can then be universally characterized as a _left_ adjoint to the internal-hom, dual to the above characterization of internal-homs as right adjoints to $\otimes$.
-See Eilenberg-Kelly, referenced below.
+See [Eilenberg--Kelly (1965)](#EK65).

 In fact, the notion of a closed structure on $C$ is more natural than the notion of a monoidal structure on $C$ if we consider them from the point of view of the categories enriched in $C$.
-For monoidal $C$, we can express the definition of a $C$-enriched category for monoidal $C$ (or rather, we can characterize the $2$-category of $C$-enriched categories) by a (strict) $2$-functor from a $2$-category with a [[unit enriched category|unit object]] $\mathcal{I}$ to the lax [[slice 2-category|slice $2$-category]] **Cat**//$C$ satisfying certain conditions.
+For monoidal $C$, we can express the definition of a $C$-enriched category for monoidal $C$ (or rather, we can characterize the $2$-category of $C$-enriched categories) by a (strict) $2$-functor from a $2$-category with a [[unit enriched category|unit object]] $\mathcal{I}$ to the lax [[slice 2-category]] $\mathbf{Cat}//C$ satisfying certain conditions.
 We cannot, however, recover the monoidal structure of $C$ from this characterization of the $2$-categories of $C$-enriched categories.

 On the other hand, for a closed $C$, that is, $C$ isomorphic to $[\mathcal{I},\mathcal{C}]$ for some $C$-enriched $\mathcal{C}$, we can express the same by a [[lax natural transformation]] ${}^-L$ from the $2$-functor $[\mathcal{I},-]^{op}$ to the $2$-functor $[-,\mathcal{C}]$, satisfying certain conditions.
 This recovers the closed structure of $C$ as the family of transformations $L^X_{Y,Z}$ below are exactly the data defining the component ${}^{\mathcal{C}}L$ of the lax natural transformation ${}^-L$.
 See [[category of V-enriched categories]] for details.

 Although it may seem that in general the closed structure is less intuitive to work with than the monoidal structure, in some cases it is in fact more obvious what the correct internal-homs are than what the correct tensor product is, so the latter was originally defined as an adjoint to the former.
-This is the case for the [[Gray tensor product]] and was probably the case for [[abelian group]]s as well.
+This is the case for the [[Gray tensor product]] and the [[projective tensor product]], for example, and was probably the case for [[abelian groups]] (the original notion of [[tensor product]]) as well.

 ## Definition

-A **closed category** is a [[category]] $C$ together with the following data:
+A __closed category__ is a [[category]] $C$ together with the following data:

 * A [[functor]] $[-,-] : C^{op} \times C \to C$, called the [[internal hom]]-functor.

 * An [[object]] $I\in C$ called the *[[unit object]]*.

 * A [[natural isomorphism]] $i\colon Id_C \cong [I,-]$.

 * A transformation $j_X\colon I \to [X,X]$, [[extranatural]] in $X$.

 * A transformation $L^X_{Y Z} \colon  [Y,Z] \to [[X,Y],[X,Z]]$, natural in $Y$ and $Z$ and extranatural in $X$.

 which is required to satisfy the following axioms.